 The only components of this smoked salmon toast that need some prepping are –

-A few tips on how to make passion fruit hollandaise sauce (or any kind of hollandaise sauce) –
+Tips on how to make passion fruit hollandaise sauce

 - Keep the blender warm.
 You can do this by pouring hot water into the bowl/jug/jar that you will be making the hollandaise sauce in.
 Then empty it after a few minutes to make sure the egg yolks are whipped in a warm container.
 OR you can whisk/blend the eggs, while the bowl or jug is placed in warm water, creating a warm water bath.